godotengine/godot-docs/classes/class_array.rst

 - :ref:`int<class_int>` **hash** **(** **)** |const|

-Returns a hashed integer value representing the array and its contents.
+Returns a hashed 32-bit integer value representing the array and its contents.

-\ **Note:** Arrays with equal contents can still produce different hashes.
-Only the exact same arrays will produce the same hashed integer value.
+\ **Note:** ``Array``\ s with equal content will always produce identical hash values.
+However, the reverse is not true.
+Returning identical hash values does *not* imply the arrays are equal, because different arrays can have identical hash values due to hash collisions.

 ----